 Besides the possession of qualifications and experience in a specified area, council members should ideally have undergone some training in their portfolio areas.
 A training rate where fewer than half of the council members have been trained in their portfolio area would suggest that the council is not optimally placed to make governance decisions, while a rate of more than half would suggest basic competence in decision making.
-At the national level, we see that an average of 8 out of 13 council members have received some training in their portfolio area - suggesting a healthy emphasis on training by the college.
+At the national level, we see that an average of 8 out of 13 council members have received some training in their portfolio area - suggesting a healthy emphasis on training by colleges.
 At the provincial level an average of 9 members have been trained.
-There is no data available on this indicator for the college.
+In this college, 9 council members have undergone training in their portfolio area.
+Northlink is typical of the Western Cape in this rating.